megyoung430/continual_learning_analysis/README.md

 ## Accessing the Database

+### Setting up

+In order to access the database, you need to create a '.dbconf' file in your home directory.
+To read from the database, you'll need the client section; to manage and update the settings for the animals, you'll need the manage section.

+[client]
+host=rodb.deneuro.org
+user=mime
+passwd=
+port=3306

+[manage]
+user=derig
+passwd=
+host=db.deneuro.org

+### Session and trial information in the database

 The functions `getSessionParsedEvents`, `getSessionData`, and `getSessionSettings` will retrieve (and decode from JSON) different pieces of session information from the database.

 What is the difference?